Developing .NET Applications on Linux

 3.4.1 - Prerequisites

-Then you'll need to install mono.
+Then install mono.

 3.4.1.1 - Installing Mono on Manjaro (Arch Linux)

-Just run this command:
+Just run the following command:

 sudo pacman -S mono